Mouthguards and Splints

 At Bondi Dental, we aim to ensure that you have strong, healthy teeth protected even during all types of fun!

-Utilise our customised mouthguards and splints for optimum protection, including during sleep.
+Utilise our custom-made mouthguards and splints for optimum protection, including during sleep.

 Teeth grinding, also called bruxism, is the habit of clenching your upper teeth and lower back teeth tightly together, especially during sleep, which results in enamel damage.